 Win More Davis Bacon, State Prevailing Wage and Service Contract Act Projects

 If you are a public works contractor on Federal and/or State funded projects, then you are familiar with Prevailing Wage Determinations, Labor Compliance and Certified Payroll.
 As you know, misunderstanding these important regulations can result in penalties and fines.
-But what you may not be as clear on are the financial benefits and your rights regarding the payment of the fringe benefit components of the Prevailing Wage to your field workers.
-Do you know that as an Open Shop Contractor, you have the sole discretion of how you pay the fringes?
-Do you know that paying the fringes as wages is increasing your labor costs and preventing you from being more competitive?
-The plans you you put in place, or don’t put in place, will have a lasting financial impact on your company.
-We are here to help you understand and implement plans that will help the financial well being of your company on your Prevailing Wage Projects.
+What you may not be as clear on are the financial benefits and your rights regarding the payment of the fringe benefit dollars of the Prevailing Wage to your field workers.
+Did you know that as an Non-Union Contractor, you have sole discretion of how you pay the fringes?
+That’s right, fringes are deemed “Employer Payments” for the benefit of your employees.
+They are paid either on the paycheck or into Bona Fide Fringe Benefit Plans.
+Did you know that paying the fringes on the paycheck increases your labor costs and provides your Union competitors a significant advantage over you?
+The plan or plans you put in place will have an immediate financial improvement for your company.
+We are here to help you understand and implement plans that will improve the financial well being of your company.

-Lower Payroll = Lower Bids = More Winning Projects
+Lower Payroll Burden = Lower Bids = More Winning Projects

 Let’s take a look at an example:

-This contractor would realize $112,320 in total tax and insurance premium savings by getting the fringe off payroll!
-This contractor could lower its bids by the $112,320 which does three things:
+This contractor would realize about $186,576 in total tax and insurance premium savings by getting the fringe off payroll!
+This contractor could have lowered its bid by $186,576 and still have made the same profit.

-1. The contractor has a better chance of winning prevailing wage jobs!
+1. The contractor has a better chance of winning projects by lowering its labor costs!

-3. The contractor has more continuous work for his company and employees!
+3. The contractor has more continuous or expanding work for the company and its employees!